charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 printUser(personOne)
 ```
 - as can be seen here, print user is taking object personOne and destructing just the parameters listed there and can even call ones that are not present there and give them a default value.
+	- *in context: see composition to see how this can be applied to make object constructors that dont fall to strong taxonomical restraints* [[#composition vs inheritance]]
 #### How to store html elements and add event logic
 - use store as a variable with `document.querySelector(".className");`
 	- mind that this is for one element and use `querySelectorAll(#idname);` for multiple elements